Gibson G-Force Tuning System

 Solving G-Force System Problems

 There are many years worth of Gibson guitar owners documenting problems with the auto-tuning systems.
-Common reported problems are that the guitar will not stay tuned, it takes multiple attempts for it to successfully tune, you get caught out with a dead battery, and individual tuners failing to respond.
+Commonly reported problems are that the guitar will not stay tuned, it takes multiple attempts for it to successfully tune, you get caught out with a dead battery, and individual tuners failing to respond.

 Users on the Gibson website forum have remarked about problems with even new guitars.
 One forum user stated, “I have had the guitar for one week, played it for at least 20+ hours and the G-Force tuners have presented me with nothing but problems.
 The last straw was at rehearsal last night and the guitar was out of tune more than it was in tune.
 I have purchased many, many brand new guitars over the years and never had the problems with tuning as I have had with this one.”4.